Aptima® Mycoplasma genitalium Test

 Women

-• Identified in up to 22% of pelvic inflammatory disease (PID) cases1
+• Prevalence of M. genitalium is identified in up to 22% of pelvic inflammatory disease (PID) cases1

 • Untreated PID can lead to adverse pregnancy outcomes1